onera/fixme/README.md

 2. Analysis of fault injection experiments for fault equivalence refinement

 - processing results from fault injection campaign on CNN accelerator streaming architecture
-- computation of equivalence classes based on the effect on CNN scores and/or classfication
+- computation of equivalence classes based on the effect on CNN scores and/or classification
 - support addition of custom metrics (indicators)

 > **Quick Setup**